aaacrophobia/edx-documentation/en_us/open_edx_course_authors/source/manage_live_course/automatic_email.rst

 The message also contains a **View discussion** option that takes the learner to the discussion post.

-EdX does not send individual messages for any additional replies on the post.
+The platform does not send individual messages for any additional replies on the post.
 However, the learner automatically receives a daily digest email message that summarizes additional activity on the post.
 For more information, see :ref:`openlearners:Receiving Discussion Notifications` and :ref:`openlearners:Receiving Daily Digests`.